-Ms Christina Ong is senior partner and co-chairman of Allen & Gledhill LLP ("A&G"), which provides legal services to and receives fees from the Bank.
-Her interest in A&G is however less than five per cent.
+Ms Christina Ong is senior partner and co-chairman of Allen & Gledhill LLP (A&G), one of several law firms which provides legal services to and receives fees from the Bank.
+Her interest in A&G is however less than 5% and the fees paid by the Group does not form a significant portion of A&G's revenue.
 She is also an independent director of Singapore Telecommunications Limited which provides telecommunication services to and receives payments from the Bank, not unlike many organisations in Singapore.
 The Nominating Committee is of the view that these business relationships do not affect her disposition to act independently.